 Now what if you are in very good health with no signs of sensitivity to wheat, gluten, or grains…can you eat all of these foods that you want?
 And what about if you tried avoiding wheat, gluten, or grains, but it made absolutely no difference to your health…what then?

-As I said above, I do eat some wheat.
+I do eat some wheat.
 I also eat oats, rice, quinoa, millet, and other (mostly non-gluten) grains…and that’s why you’ll find recipes on this blog that feature these ingredients.
 They do have some healthful properties and I enjoy them.
 But my diet is primarily made up of foods that are naturally wheat/gluten/grain-free (to reiterate: this means vegetables, fruits, animal and plant protein foods, legumes, nuts/seeds, and dairy products).

 If you decide you want to continue to eat grains, keep in mind that they do contain a number of problematic components (otherwise known as “anti-nutrients”): lectins, phytic acid, and enzyme inhibitors among them.
 For this reason, grains- and particularly those with gluten- are most healthful when they are prepared after a long soaking/fermentation period.
 The soaking of the grain, when done properly in an acid medium, neutralizes these naturally problematic parts, making the grains easier to digest, and giving our bodies greater access to the nutrients within.
 Before the advent of modern culture, people understood that grains required a long preparation time.
 This is exemplified in authentic ethnic recipes from around the world, including the sourdough breads made famous by our American pioneer ancestors.
 The books Nourishing Traditions: The Cookbook that Challenges Politically Correct Nutrition and the Diet Dictocrats and Eat Fat, Lose Fat: The Healthy Alternative to Trans Fats are good resources for learning about this (but please note that properly prepared grains may still cause health issues if you are grain sensitive).